cantorandball/inployment/README.md

  - You can then connect to the Django site on dockermachineip:8000

 OPEN AN INTERACTIVE SHELL TO A RUNNING CONTAINER:
- - Get the name of the container:
+ - Get the id of the container:

    `docker ps`

  - In the Docker quickstart terminal, open a shell:

-   `docker run -it container_name bash`
+   `docker exec -it "container-id" bash`

 TO SET UP DJANGO: (You don't need to do this if there's already an 'Inployment' project in this folder - primarily here for future reference)
  - Change the postgres settings (User and password) in docker-compose.yml.